finegrain-ai/comfyui-finegrain/README.md

 4. Search for `comfyui-finegrain` in the search bar and click the `Install` button.

+Alternatively, if you load one of the workflows below, you should be able to install the nodes directly by clicking the `Install Missing Custom Nodes` button in the Manager's menu.

 ### Comfy Registry installation

 The nodes are published at https://registry.comfy.org/publishers/finegrain/nodes/comfyui-finegrain.